pannous/wasp/README.md

 ```

 No need for any bindgen, unless interfacing with components of other languages.
-In fact we hop to promote wit to a universal header file format.
+In fact we hope to promote wit to a universal header file format.

 Wasp and Angle are **free of dependencies** (other than gcc, if the runtime is to be compiled from scratch).
 Only some optional features can make use of external dependencies: